reedx8/gdrive-clone/README.md

 ## Workflows

 -   Create endpoint in convex and call it from frontend:
-    -   create mutation function/endpoint in convex/files.ts (create files.ts)
+    -   create function/endpoint in convex/files.ts (create files.ts)
+        -   mutation() if create/delete, query() if get
     -   Import useMutation in frontend (as well as api), assign to variable, call it on some action (eg onClick, etc)